WorldFishCenter/datatest/README.md

 ## Submission

 To submit your project, we offer you two avenues: either create a new GitHub repository or fork the original repository that we have provided.
+If you do not already have a GitHub account, you will need to create one to submit your project.
+Creating an account is straightforward and can be done [**here**](https://github.com/join).
 Below are the detailed instructions to guide you through both processes:

 ### Option 1: Create a New Repository